ankitkr2419/test/README.md

 ```
 $ ./cpagent migrate
 ```
-If that fails then conatact us.
+If this fails then contact us.

 Then type
 ```